logo for dog-health-handbook.com

 Cough Expectorants and Suppressants only provide relief to the respiratory tract or reduce nervous stimulation which causes cough, but is not a solution to the reasons why the dog is coughing in the first place and therefore is not considered to be an adequate treatment for cough.

 If your dog is coughing more than 1x per hour, an over the counter cough suppressant may be of help.
 Be sure to buy one that only contains the ingredient dextromethorphan (Robitussin Maximum Strength Cough Syrup).
 Check with your veterinarian for the correct dosage.
+A general guideline is .5 to 1 mg per pound of body weight (1 teaspoon per 20 pounds of body weight every 6 hours).
 Make sure products do not contain aspirin or acetaminophen; these are dangerous for dogs.

 There are side effects associated with these products including addiction, high blood pressure and drowsiness.